mmgoodnow/LazyLibrarian/README.md

 The docker package includes ghostscript for magazine cover generation and calibredb (via optional variable) LinuxServer docker is multi-arch and works on X86_64, armhf and aarch64 (calibredb only available on X86_64) The dockers can be upgraded using the lazylibrarian internal upgrade mechanism

+## Docker (this repo)
+Build:
+`docker build -t lazylibrarian:local .`

+Run (persists config in `./config`, listens on port 5299):
+`docker run --rm -p 5299:5299 -v "$PWD/config:/config" lazylibrarian:local`

+If you see `TopLevelLookupException` for missing templates, rebuild the image; the UI templates live under `data/interfaces` and must be included in the image.